 Managing the Costs of Your IBD Care Webcast

 The cost of care in inflammatory bowel disease (IBD) is significant, and many families struggle with expenses.
-This webcast, co-presented by CCFA and NeedyMeds, will provide patients and loved ones with tips for managing healthcare costs.
-Several programs that can help cover the cost of treatment for both uninsured and underinsured patients will be described.
-Speakers will also discuss disability coverage in IBD.
+This webcast, co-presented by CCFA and NeedyMeds, provides patients and loved ones with tips for managing healthcare costs.
+Several programs that can help cover the cost of treatment for both uninsured and underinsured patients are described.
+Speakers also discuss disability coverage in IBD.